 To take your hydration to another level, I highly suggest you apply a serum underneath your moisturizer.
 It will take all of 10 seconds to apply, and it can dramatically improve hydration levels in the skin.
 Look for a serum with hydrating ingredients such as hyaluronic acid, sodium hyaluronate, glycerin, and panthenol.
 These are some of my favorite hydrating ingredients.

-A good hydrating serum is the Skin Drink Concentrate.
-It can hydrate the skin with an oil-free, water-based formula that contains sodium hyaluronate, aloe vera, and vitamin C. I recommend people use it who have dehydrated, combination, and/or aging skin types.
+I love the Skin Drink Concentrate for this purpose.
+It can hydrate the skin with its oil-free, water-based formula, which contains sodium hyaluronate, aloe vera, and vitamin C. I recommend people use it who have dehydrated, combination, and/or aging skin.

 3. Using a Gel-Based Mask

 All masks are great for giving your skin a boost.
 When it comes to delivering water-based hydration, though, a gel mask is what you want.
 They often contain hydrating ingredients like those I listed above, and since gels naturally have a lower temperature, they feel cooling on the skin.
 This is helpful for soothing redness (especially during the summer).
 You can use a gel mask as often as every night.
 Apply it after cleansing and before proceeding with a hydrating toner, serum, and moisturizer.
 For an extra cooling effect, put it in the fridge 30 minutes before use.

 There Is One Skin Benefit of Drinking Water…